 3. You will try to be scammed

 It is unfortunate but a part of traveling, you will try to be scammed.
 That is one of Bangkok safety problem.
 A lot of people rely on tourists to make a living; a few extra baht can go a long way.
 The Thai people are friendly but you have to be cautious of your surroundings.
 Be a little skeptical of anyone who is trying to be “too helpful”.
 The most common scams in Bangkok are the Tuk Tuk scam, Temple closed scam, taxi scam, and the fake baht scam.

 • Tuk Tuk Scam – Tuk Tuks are quick inexpensive ways to get around Bangkok if you are going short distances.
 The driver of the tuk-tuk will usually tell you that they know a place (depending on your destination) where you can getter better and less expensive items.
 The driver will then take you to a shop where the items are expensive and overpriced.
 In exchange for bringing customers, the drivers receive a kickback from the owner.
-Negotiate the price before getting into the tuk-tuk and if you cannot come to an agreement with the driver find another car.
+Negotiate the price before getting into the tuk-tuk and if you cannot agree with the driver find another car.

 • Temple closed scam “Grand Palace Scam” – This scam is most commonly used with the Grand Bangkok Palace because it is a popular tourist destination.
 Someone will come up to you and start a friendly conversation and “inform” you that the Grand Palace is closed and they can take you on a “private tour”.
 The private tour will consist of you being taken by Tuk Tuk to a tailor shop, or to buy gems, which is part of the scam discussed above.
 To avoid this scam ignore anyone saying that a major tourist attraction is closed and look up the hours online yourself.